the world's smartest travel social network

 The hotel staff came over to see how I had enjoyed my massage.
 These are the little details that truly proves why the Fasano is the choice hotel for guests such as Madonna, Beyoncé and Rihanna.
 As I took a minute to enjoy the vibrant view, I noticed French Vogue was also there that day and was doing a small photo shoot.
 The energy on that rooftop felt like you were both a part of something interesting and yet your personal space was not impeded in any way.

-I felt carefree after my delightful afternoon at the Renata de Abreu Spa at the Fasano.
+I felt carefree after my delightful afternoon at the Fasano Day Spa.
 I most definitely will return.

 For more on luxury Brazil travel, contact CASA BROMELIA - A RIO TRAVEL CONCIERGE